 Rishi K Narang is the Founding Principal of T2AM and manages T2AM’s investment activities.
 Mr. Narang began his career as a Global Investment Strategist for Citibank Alternative Investment in 1996.
 He then co-founded Tradeworx, Inc., a quantitative hedge fund manager, in 1999 and acted as its President until his departure in 2002.
 For three years Mr. Narang was the co-Portfolio Manager and a Managing Director at Santa Barbara Alpha Strategies before founding T2AM, LLC in 2005.
 He is the author of Inside the Black Box: A Simple Guide to Quantitative and High-Frequency Trading.
 Mr. Narang organizes the annual Inside the Black Box quantitative investing conference.
-He is on the Board of Directors of Xambala, Inc., and is an Advisor to DARPA, Planet Labs, McKinley Capital, and Machina.
+He is on the Board of Directors of Xambala, Inc., Village Health Works, and is an Advisor to DARPA, Planet Labs, McKinley Capital, and Machina.
 Mr. Narang completed his BA in Economics from the University of California at Berkeley.

 Eric Cressman is T2AM’s COO and CCO.
 He is in charge of the operations and regulatory compliance of the firm, and manages operational due diligence and monitoring.
 After four years in traditional asset management operations, Mr. Cressman began his hedge fund career at Farallon / Bracebridge Capital, a fixed income hedge fund, as Operations Manager in 1997.
 He then became the Accounting Manager of SF Sentry, an equity and distressed debt hedge fund, until 2003.
 Before joining T2AM in 2005, Mr. Cressman was a Managing Director at Santa Barbara Alpha Strategies, where he ran back office operations.
 Mr. Cressman has a BA in Economics from Union College.